Non-24 simply means a person’s circadian rhythm is not on a 24-hour day. Most Non-24 patients are blind, but sighted

 For information on keeping sleep logs, visit our Resources page.

-Low dose melatonin under doctor supervision has also been known to help some and can be used in conjunction with light and/or dark therapy to possibly increase effectiveness.
+- Melatonin used under doctor supervision has also been known to help some and can be used in conjunction with light and/or dark therapy to possibly increase effectiveness.
 For circadian rhythm disorders, melatonin is more likely to be used in a low dose as a chronobiotic rather than a hypnotic.

 Free-running sleep is a sleep pattern that is not adjusted (entrained) to the 24-hour cycle in nature nor to any artificial cycle.